alexrudnick/dissertation/BURNDOWN.md

     * DONE It is really silly to include the word vectors in the annotated corpus file.
       * DONE just pass the vector file as an argument and load it into memory.
-    * how do you get the complete set of phrases out of a word2phrase run?
+    * DONE how do you get the complete set of phrases out of a word2phrase run?
     * DONE then how do you find the phrases that cover an input sentence?
       * DONE just greedily take the longest first, that's not too hard
+    * more importantly: how to safely replace sequences of tokens on source side with the MWEs that we know about without messing up indices into the sentences?
   * For word2vec, one major interesting question is how are we going to use those features?
 What do they do in the word representations paper?
 The open question is how you use word representation to model a context?